 Even once listings are claimed on Google, Yahoo, or Bing (for example), there can still be a struggle to keep the information accurate.
 Where is old information coming from?

 Major search engines pull information from many sites, the main sources for which are data providers.
-In the USA there are several major data providers, including Localeze, InfoGroup (also know as expressupdate), Axciom, and Factual.
-Each of these provide information for at least 5 directory sites and up to 20.
-The chart below lists each of the data providers, who they provide information for, and who in turn, provides them information.
+In the USA there are several major data providers, including Localeze, InfoGroup (also know as express update), Acxiom, and Factual.
+Each of these provides information for at least 5 directory sites and up to 20.
+The chart below lists each of the data providers, who they provide information for, and who in turn, provides the information.

 Why are there so many duplicates?
 Why might a listing have your old address, name, or practice name?
 Why is the listing not accepting the changes?

-When local directories pull incorrect information, such as an old address, the site believes that is a whole other practice.
+When local directories pull incorrect information, such as an old address, the site believes that it is a whole other practice.
 Others may not accept the edit changes because this site says that it is incorrect.
 These duplicate and/or incorrect listings can seriously affect your SEO ranking and other local listings.
 One wrong listing can affect five others.
-As shown in the graph in the beginning of this article, each listing are intertwined with each other.
+As shown in the graph at the beginning of this article, each listing is intertwined with each other.

-Each month, a team of three specialists spend time for each client with a setlist of three to five data providers or local listings sites.
+Each month, a team of SEO specialists spends time for each client with a list of three to five data providers or local listings sites.
 We update and verify the information is correct, check for duplicates, do continual research on other new local listings sites, and search for the practice, claiming any unclaimed listings.
 Our team strives to keep up to date on the latest information on local listings and data providers.
-At the end, we will take at least two key phrases and search on local search engines, such as Google, to verify ranking, making notes and recommendations for improvement.
+In the end, we will take at least two key phrases and search on local search engines, such as Google, to verify ranking, making notes, and recommendations for improvement.

 We want to take the time here to thank our clients for their help and support when we call!
 We will continue to strive to make sure all information is accurate and your business is accurately displayed.